venkateshraju04/ai-trend-scout/README.md

 # AI TrendScout
  ### Check out the webpage [here](https://ai-trend-scout.venkateshraju.me/)

-**AI TrendScout** automatically tracks the latest trending topics from across the web — including **GitHub**, **Hacker News**, **YouTube**, and **Dev.to** — and displays them in one beautiful, easy-to-digest dashboard.
+**AI TrendScout** automatically tracks the latest trending topics from across the web including **GitHub**, **Hacker News**, **YouTube**, and **Dev.to**  and displays them in one beautiful, easy-to-digest dashboard.

-Whether you're a developer, tech enthusiast, or startup founder, AI TrendScout keeps you in the loop — no noise, just signal.
+Whether you're a developer, tech enthusiast, or startup founder, AI TrendScout keeps you in the loop.
+No noise, just signal.

 ---